What’s New for 2022 Tax Returns:

 • Podiatrists

-• Attendant care – If the patient qualifies for the disability tax credit and requires assistance in the functions of daily living whether at home or in a care facility
+• Attendant care – if the patient has been approved for the disability tax credit and requires assistance in the functions of daily living, whether at home or in a care facility.